As LeBron James presses on toward winning his first National Basketball Association championship, the league’s sponsors can already claim victory.

 Taco Bell in 2009 entered a four-year deal to become the NBA’s fast-food partner, replacing McDonald’s after two decades.
 McDonald’s, which has 1,500 stores in China, said on June 8 that same-store sales fell 1.7 percent in Asia Pacific, the Middle East and Africa in May, the biggest decline since at least 2004.

 The company, which is based in Oak Brook, Illinois, and sponsors the NHL, was the best performer among all sponsors over the past five years, with a risk-adjusted return of 4.4 percent.
-Visa Inc. (V) came in second with 4.3 percent and Yum was third.
+Visa Inc. (V:US) came in second with 4.3 percent and Yum was third.

 The partnership with basketball can advertise both the restaurant and the sport, producing menu items such as 2010’s “NBA Five Buck Box,” advertised on television by Charles Barkley.
 There’s a Taco Bell Skills Challenge at the All-Star game, and the restaurant chain offered free chalupas to fans of the Portland Trail Blazers when the team scored 100 points.

 “Our core target is 18- to 35-year-old males,” Poetsch said in an interview.
 “They watch a lot of sports, they go to a lot of games, so partnering with the NBA resonates very well with them.”